mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/merge_request.md

 **Expected**

-The member access request to the desired public project/group should be shown with proper description of the request and in proper UI in the RHS of Gitlab on MM.
-After step 2, the desired member access request should be removed from the `To-do list` in RHS of Gitlab on MM.
+The desired member access request should be removed from the `To-do list` in RHS of Gitlab on MM.